-Rummy: When you play rummy online for cash, the dealer is randomly picked by the players and the opportunity to become the dealer rotates with each hand in a clockwise direction.
+Rummy: When you play rummy online for cash, the dealer is randomly picked and the opportunity to become the dealer rotates with each hand in a clockwise direction.

 Gin Rummy: In Gin Rummy, each player picks up a card from the shuffled deck and the player who happens to have picked the lowest-value card gets to deal cards.
 The same procedure is used after each hand in order to determine the dealer.